emrecanduran/emrecanduran/README.md

 ### Hi there 👋

+I'm Emrecan, and I'm doing my master's degree in Data Science.
+I'm really enjoy learning about Machine Learning and how it's used in different areas.

 <!--
 **emrecanduran/emrecanduran** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-🔭 I’m currently doing my master's degree in Data Science.
+- 🔭 I’m currently doing my master's degree in Data Science.
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...